akhilome/study/books/ydkjs_scope_and_closures/ch4.md

 ```

-Another example illustration hoisting, but this time with functions:
+Another example illustrating hoisting, but this time with functions:

 ```javascript